-□ vegetables ☐ fruits ☐ whole grains ☐ protein ☐ dairy What foods can she add to the e meal to make it bala nced?
+MyPlate food groups included in her meal: □ vegetables ☐ fruits ☐ whole grains ☐ protein ☐ dairy What foods can she add to the meal to make it balanced?

-2. Dad's meal suggestion: pork chop, a whole grain roll, and two slices of cheddar cheese.
-Is this a ba meal?
-Check off the MyPlate food groups included in his meal: □ veg etables ☐ fruits ☐ whole grains ☐ protein □ dairy What What foods can he add to the meal to make it balanced?
+- 2. Dad's meal suggestion: pork chop, a whole grain roll, and two slices of cheddar cheese.
+Is this a balanced meal?
+Check off the MyPlate food groups included in his meal: □ vegetables ☐ fruits ☐ whole grains ☐ protein ☐ dairy What foods can he add to the meal to make it balanced? - Kids' meal suggestion: grapes, popcorn, and a large glass of milk.
+Is this a balanced meal?
+Check off the MyPlate food groups included in this meal: □ vegetables ☐ fruits ☐ whole grains ☐ protein □ dairy What foods can they add to the meal to make it balanced?